-Carme Pinós to design the MPavilion 2018
+Carme Pinós reveals new design for the MPavilion 2018

 It’s an auspicious move for both Pinós and MPavilion, the country’s foremost architecture and design event (one facilitated each year by Milgrom, an Australian philanthropist).
 Now in its fifth year, the event bills itself as ‘cultural laboratory and utopian space’ – a notion manifested in talks, workshops, performances and this temporary pavilion.